-Cleaning home is not a fun task for many.
-Most avoid it but we all know it needs to get done, right?
-I’m sharing my clean home routine, schedules, and how to’s!
+Figuring out how to clean home effectively is not a fun task for many.
+Most avoid it, but we all know it needs to get done, right?
+I’m sharing my clean home routine, schedules, and how-tos!

 Since I’m not one easily convinced to clean, I needed to make a plan, get organized, and just stick to it.
 I knew if I had a plan in place ahead of time, I would be more likely to dive into cleaning…even if I didn’t feel like it.

 Below you’ll find my cleaning routine, my cleaning schedule, and a few how-to tips!
 All of these combined formulate a super effective clean-home plan.
 With them, I’m able to tame the mess in a home occupied by 5 people and three pets.
 So yea, our home – can turn upside down in a heartbeat but I’m able to tame it by sticking to this plan!